A Chevy LS Engine Is An Option In Every Custom Chevy Truck

 The Price Is Right

-There are so many good reasons why Your Custom Chevy Truck uses the LS engine in all of its custom trucks.
+There are so many good reasons why Your Custom Chevy Truck can benefit from installing a LS engine.
 To start with, the price is right.
 LS motors have been produced since 1997, and they came standard in several Chevy autos, including trucks, Corvettes, and the General Motors Cadillac.